kyegomez/APACAI/README.md

 -----
 ## Hiring
-We're hiring:
-* Engineers,
-* Researchers,
-* Interns,
-* And, salespeople

-to work on cutting edge research like this and to democratize it, email me at with your story `kye@apac.ai`
+We're hiring: Engineers, Researchers, Interns, And, salespeople  to work on cutting edge research like [Swarms](https://github.com/kyegomez/swarms) and to democratize it, email me at with your story `kye@apac.ai`

 ----------